A Colonial Christmas

 December 1, 2014 - January 4, 2015

-“A Colonial Christmas” at Jamestown Settlement and Yorktown Victory Center offers a glimpse of 17th- and 18th-century holiday traditions with special tours and interpretive programs and, December 26-31 and January 2-4, musical entertainment of the period.
+“A Colonial Christmas” at Jamestown Settlement and Yorktown Victory Center offers a glimpse of 17th- and 18th-century holiday traditions with special tours and interpretive programs and, beginning December 20, musical entertainment of the period.

 “A Jamestown Christmas” holiday film and special interpretive programs compare and contrast English Christmas customs